mulbagalamaq/mulbagalamaq/README.md

-👋 Hey!
-I'm Aymen, currently pursuing a Master's in Bioinformatics at Northeastern University, specializing in computational and systems biology.
-My journey has been deeply rooted in clinical genomics and data science, where I thrive on turning complex biological data into actionable insights.
+Hey there!
+I'm Aymen, wrapping up my Master's in Bioinformatics at Northeastern University with a focus on computational and systems biology.
+My academic and professional journey is deeply anchored in clinical genomics and data science, where I’ve developed a passion for making sense of complex biological data and translating it into meaningful insights.

-Core Expertise: I've honed my skills in high-throughput sequence analysis and RNAseq pipelines, not to mention my knack for predictive modeling.
-I’m pretty handy with Python and R, especially with libraries like Pandas, TensorFlow, and Scikit-Learn, all of which help me tackle big bioinformatics challenges and machine learning projects.
+**What I Bring:** Over time, I’ve sharpened my expertise in high-throughput sequencing workflows, RNA-seq analysis, and CRISPR data interpretation.
+My toolbox includes Python and R, with extensive use of libraries like Pandas, TensorFlow, and Scikit-Learn to tackle problems that intersect bioinformatics and machine learning.
+Predictive modeling and data visualization are where I thrive the most.

-Key Projects: I've taken the lead on several exciting projects, including a comprehensive meta-analysis of CRISPR and gene editing datasets, high-resolution de novo transcriptome assembly, and detailed studies on viral protein localization.
-Each project has sharpened my ability to integrate and illuminate complex data, revealing intricate disease mechanisms.
+**Projects That Drive Me**: I've had the chance to lead some impactful projects—ranging from meta-analyses of CRISPR datasets to de novo transcriptome assembly and viral protein localization studies.
+Each of these projects pushed me to integrate complex datasets and uncover the finer details of disease mechanisms.
+These experiences have solidified my commitment to pushing boundaries in computational biology.

-My Goal: I'm all about using computational precision to unlock new insights into disease progression, with a particular focus on pushing forward bioinformatics research in oncology and genomics.
-My aim is to innovate and inspire in the field, making a tangible impact on how we understand and treat diseases.
+My ultimate goal is to use bioinformatics to unravel the complexities of disease progression, especially in oncology and genomics.
+I aim to contribute to research that bridges computational precision with real-world impact, whether it’s through discovering novel insights or building tools that transform how we approach human health.